onsi/gomega/index.md

 `Eventually` will not block for 30 seconds but will return (and fail, correctly) as soon as the mismatched exit code arrives!

-> Note: `Eventually` and `Consistently` only excercise the `MatchMayChangeInTheFuture` method *if* they are passed a bare value.
+> Note: `Eventually` and `Consistently` only exercise the `MatchMayChangeInTheFuture` method *if* they are passed a bare value.
 If they are passed functions to be polled it is not possible to guarantee that the return value of the function will not change between polling intervals.
 In this case, `MatchMayChangeInTheFuture` is not called and the polling continues until either a match is found or the timeout elapses.

 ### Contributing to Gomega